 These are challenging times for all.
-In the face of COVID-19, climate change, and the effects of globalisation and urbanisation, priorities for human health are shifting and new threats are emerging.
+In the face of pandemics, climate change, and the effects of globalisation and urbanisation, priorities for human health are shifting and new threats are emerging.

 As an international centre of excellence that leads innovative research, translates that research into improved health, and trains the next generation, the London School of Hygiene & Tropical Medicine has a hugely valuable role to play in this fast-changing world.